FreeJoy-Team/FreeJoyConfigurator/README.md

 * Saving and loading configuration to file
 * Flashing device firmware

-Check the [wiki page](https://github.com/vostrenkov/FreeJoyConfigurator/wiki) for detailed instructions.
+Check [our wiki](https://github.com/FreeJoy-Team/FreeJoyWiki) for detailed instructions.